Monster Hunter Rise Multiplayer Difficulty Scaling - How Does it Work?

 Here's how you can expect online scaling to work.

-Players around the world have now had roughly 48 hours with Capcom’s latest Monster Hunter Title, Monster Hunter Rise.
+PC players around the world have now had roughly 12 hours with Capcom’s latest Monster Hunter title, Monster Hunter Rise.

-The game is likely to be March’s biggest title, thanks to a range of stellar reviews and hype all around the internet.
+The game is likely to be one of January’s biggest title, thanks to a range of stellar reviews and hype all around the internet.